Weather of 2010: April 1–6

 On March 31, the UK Met Office issued severe weather warnings for April 1 in the following regions: Northern Ireland, Northern England, Wales and Scotland.
 Heavy rain fell in Banbury and moderate snow fell in Scotland on the 2nd.

 April 1 and 2 had temperatures plummet to minus 50 degrees in Mongolia's Tuul valley, The peasant villager Urna said she bought "400 bundles of grass and tons of feed so that we would be ready" for any further bad weather.
-According to the Mongolian Red Cross have reported that about 4,500,000 head of livestock perished as a result of the bad weather this year.
-Tume, who lives in Ulan Bator said that he had noticed that there were several particle harsh winters in a row to.
-He blamed climate change, but experts said that overgrazing by cattle had also child of most of the country's grassland.
+The Mongolian Red Cross reported that about 4,500,000 head of livestock died as a result of the bad weather this year.
+Tume, who lives in Ulan Bator, said that he had noticed that there were several harsh winters in a row.
+He blamed climate change, but experts said that overgrazing by cattle had also killed off most of the country's grassland.

-The April 2010 Rio de Janeiro floods and mudslides are an extreme weather event that has affected the State of Rio de Janeiro in Brazil in the first days of April 2010.
-At least 212 people have died, 161 people have been injured (including several rescuers), while at least 15,000 people have been made homeless.
-Meteolagists exspessed concern over the intensity of the storms and there aftermath.
+The April 2010 Rio de Janeiro floods and mudslides were an extreme weather event that affected the State of Rio de Janeiro in Brazil in the first days of April 2010.
+At least 212 people died, 161 people were injured (including several rescuers), while at least 15,000 people were made homeless.
+Meteolagists exspessed concern over the intensity of the storms and their aftermath.
 The worst part was on the 5th and 6th.